SSADC-at-york/Yoki/README.md

 ---

 ### 💡 The solution
-Use Yorku official api, using endpoints they provide BUT THE ISSUE WAS  Yorku doesn't have an api, so I ended up creating my own.
+Use Yorku official api, using endpoints they provide.
+But the issue was that Yorku doesn't have an api, so I ended up creating my own.

 ---